← Back to Stories

 Conflicting information between sources:

-- The Guardian states Ahmed al-Ahmed was charged on 3 June 2026, while the ABC’s police statement says the Court Attendance Notice was served on 3 June 2026 but does not specify the exact charge date
+• The Guardian states Ahmed al-Ahmed was charged on 3 June 2026, while the ABC also confirms this date but uses the phrasing 'On Wednesday 3 June 2026' without specifying the exact time, but both align on the date

 Source Articles